 The employee says they have the right to work.
 Can I hire them?

-If the employee is a non-national, we will need to conduct a right to work check to verify their right to work.
+If the employee is a non-national, we will need to conduct a right-to-work check to verify their right to work.

 Can Plane guarantee the employee's start date?